Skip to main content

 It is possible to insert a quoted structure within an existing quoted structure.
 Just place your cursor within the existing quoted structure and follow the instructions above to insert a new quoted structure.

-Tables in quoted structures
+Tables in Quoted Structures

 You can insert a table as a starting element by selecting “table” as the starting element.
 This will take you to the “Insert table” dialogue box allowing you to specify the type of table/table row that you want to insert.
 If you just want to insert a single row of a table then insert a table with only 1 row and no table number, caption or header - see Inserting and managing tables.

-Moving existing provisions in and out of quoted structures
+Moving existing provisions in and out of Quoted Structures

 See Moving elements in or out of Quoted Structures for help with this.